Atefehmomeni/Deep-Reinforcement-Learning-Tutorial/README.md

 - `DQNAgent.py`: Contains the class implementation of the DQN agent.
 - `environment_setup.py`: Script to initialize and configure the CartPole-v1 environment.
 - Additional utility scripts for training and evaluating the agent.
+  ### Key Parameters and Their Impact

+- **Gamma (Discount Factor):** This parameter influences how much the agent prioritizes future rewards compared to immediate ones.
+It's crucial for tasks requiring long-term strategy.
+- **Epsilon (Exploration Rate):** Balances exploring new actions and exploiting known information to maximize rewards.
+It starts high to encourage exploration and decays over time to allow more exploitation.
+- **Learning Rate:** Determines how quickly the neural network adjusts its weights.
+A lower rate can lead to more stable but slower learning.

+## Conclusion and Further Reading

+This tutorial provides foundational knowledge and practical insights into applying DQNs in reinforcement learning environments.
+For a deeper dive into the theoretical aspects or more advanced applications, consider the following resources:
+- **"Playing Atari with Deep Reinforcement Learning" by Mnih et al.** - The seminal paper that introduced the concept of DQNs.
+- **"Reinforcement Learning: An Introduction" by Sutton and Barto** - A comprehensive textbook covering a wide range of RL concepts.
+- **"Human-level control through deep reinforcement learning" by Mnih et al.** - Discusses the enhancements made to DQNs that enable performance on par with human players in complex games.

 ## How to Use This Repository